-Budget Tip: The best part of how to keep your dog cool in summer is that you don't need to spend a lot of money.
-If you do buy special items, they can generally be used for many summers to come.
-In the end, anything that helps keep our dogs cool, healthy, and happy, is generally worth a look.
-In most cases, it is worth the cost.
-Plus, remember the costs of these items are generally not large.
-But if you need, you can start setting aside money each month for a your dog's pet savings account.
-Keeping your dog cool is definitely budget-friendly and a huge win-win for you and your dog!
+The best part of how to keep your dog cool in summer is that you don't need to spend a lot of money.
+If you do buy special items, they can generally be used for many summers.
+In my opinion, anything that helps keep our dogs cool, healthy, and happy, is generally worth it.
+In short, keeping your dog cool is definitely budget-friendly and a huge win-win for you and your dog!

-These are always fun and both these kids and dogs enjoy the water fun while staying cool.
-I’m always surprised at how durable and economical they are for a kid and dog backyard.
+Both kids and dogs enjoy splash pad fun.
+I’m always surprised at how durable and economical they are for your dog’s backyard.

-This is always a fun one.
 I remember summer fun in my little kiddie pool with my dog.
-Can you believe they are now durable and even foldable to use season after season?
+Can you believe they are now durable and are even foldable to make it easy to use season after season?
 Wow!
 Progress!

-Another fun summer kid and dog cool-down classic.
+Summer fun for kids and dogs wouldn’t be the same without the classic sprinkler fun.
 Who hasn’t run through a sprinkler and loved it?

-The original water gun.
 This one never gets old.
 It’s like tag, but with the hose.
-Whoever has the hose is king or queen and the dog is happy to supervise and get wet on both sides.
+Whoever has the hose is king or queen, and the dog is happy to supervise and get wet on both sides.

 Learn how to create the dog backyard of your dreams on a budget in this article.

-This one works better inside.
-It does help keep your dog cool.
-It may not do such a great job of getting him cool though.
+A cooling mat generally works better inside.
+However, it does help keep your dog cool.
+It may not do such a great job of getting him cool, but it does help with keeping your pup cool.
 Here’s one your dog may love!

-My dog has enjoyed his cooling vest since nearly the day I got him.
+My dog has enjoyed a cooling vest since nearly the day I adopted him.
 I’m always surprised at how long it stays cool.
-On extremely hot days, I’ll put it in ice water and let it soak for 30-60 minutes before I put it on him.
-It will stay cool for about 5-6 hours.
-This one is very similar to my dog, Henry’s, current cooling vest.
+On extremely hot days, it will stay cool for about 5-6 hours.

-Put a few ice cubes in his water to help drop his temperature.
-Also, many dogs will like to drink more water with ice.
+Put a few ice cubes in your pup’s water to help drop your buddy’s temperature.
+Also, many dogs like to drink more water with ice.
+Some dogs even love to play with ice cubes.

 Similar to a frozen chew toy, this will help cool your dog off.
 However, it won’t last as long.
 Some dogs don’t like toys or don’t understand toys as well, like my dog Henry.
 This is a great option for these dogs.